 Some strap/pads allow you change the overall width of the strap and making it narrower maybe helpful for those people with narrower/small feet.

 None of this is overly complicated but it just requires a little trial and error to see what works best for your body and board combination.
-You maybe surprised just how much you can increase the performance and handling of your board by just experimenting with a few millimeters here, and the odd degree there.
+You may be surprised just how much you can increase the performance and handling of your board by just experimenting with a few millimetres here, and the odd degree there.

 If you want to also get some more in-depth help with tuning your kite and bar then check out our Tuning video, part of the Intermediate Volume 1 Collection and DVD.
 It covers all the handling characteristics you may experience if your kite is flying badly and hopes to show you what is wrong, why and how to fix it.
-Get it now on the Progression Player App or as part of the Intermediate Volume 1 DVD.
+Get it now on the Progression Player App.